Drug Pump for Cancer Pain

 The Medtronic targeted drug delivery system is surgically placed in the abdomen.
-The system releases medicine directly into the intrathecal space to help manage uncontrolled cancer pain and improve quality of life.
+The system releases medicine directly into the intrathecal space to help manage uncontrolled cancer pain.

 A drug pump (intrathecal drug delivery system) sends pain medication directly to the fluid around the spinal cord, providing pain relief with a small fraction of the medication needed if taken orally.1,2

 One of the components of the targeted drug delivery system is a drug pump.

 The personal therapy manager (myPTM™) is an optional feature that allows you to self-administer an extra dose of pain medication within physician-set limits.